3 polar travelers stand in yellow jackets on a grassy knoll, overlooking a glacier during The Northwest Passage Canadian High Arctic voyage.

 An alternative 16-day itinerary cruises south from Resolute, traveling below the Arctic Circle to explore Canada’s Labrador and Newfoundland, and the French territory of Saint Pierre & Miquelon, before disembarking in St. John’s.
 This itinerary adds an activity-filled day at the roadless and stunning Torngat Mountain National Park, plus history-rich visits to Norse and Viking-era sites such as L’Anse Aux Meadows National Historic Site.
 Onboard musicians highlight the region’s kitchen party music and added-cost paddling (plus included helicopter flightseeing) round out this lengthy route—longer than a trip from New York City to the Panama Canal!

 Aboard the technologically-advanced, 199-guest Ultramarine, take advantage of two twin-engine helicopters and 20 quick-launching Zodiacs to create the quintessential Arctic experience.
-This modern, purpose-built polar expedition vessel comes equipped with specialized, cutting-edge safety features to provide added security in remote environments like the Northwest Passage.
+In 2026, the modern 1380-guest Ocean Explorer offers soft adventure and creature comforts.
+These modern, purpose-built polar expedition vessels come equipped with specialized, cutting-edge safety features to provide added security in remote environments like the Northwest Passage.

 Read on for details about this trip, or learn more about AdventureSmith’s Arctic cruises, Arctic trips, cruises to Greenland and Canada adventure travel.